 There was a further edict in June 1596, as 'divers persons within this city not regarding her Highness's said commandment have and do still in most contemptuous sort use blue starch, whereat she is highly offended, and hath commanded that a present reformation be had by all manner of persons whatsoever within this city, liberties and suburbs'.
 No inhabitant of the Ward should 'thenceforth contemptuously presume to use any blue starch in any of their linen openly to be worn about their bodies upon pain not only of her Majesty's displeasure but imprisonment of their bodies during her Highness's pleasure'.
 [T.R.Forbes, Chronicle from Aldgate (1971), 20-22].

 May: Queen's gift to Lady Bridget Manners: 'A jewel of gold made compass garnished with sparks of diamonds, rubies and 4 small opals in the midst'.
 [BL Add MS 5751A, f.234v].
-This gold jewel was a New Year gift to the Queen by Lady Scrope in 1594.^{NYG} Lady Bridget, a young Lady of the Privy Chamber, had left court before her sudden marriage to Robert Tyrwhit in 1594.
+This gold jewel was a New Year gift to the Queen by Lady Scrope in 1594.
+This gold jewel was a New Year gift to the Queen by Lady Scrope in 1594.
+Lady Bridget, a young Lady of the Privy Chamber, had left court before her sudden marriage to Robert Tyrwhit in 1594.
 John Manners to the Earl of Rutland, 3 April 1596: 'Lady Bridget is great with child.
-He is a good husband, and she a passing good wife'.^{RT} She died in 1604, Sir Robert Tyrwhit in 1617; in Bigby Church, Lincs, is their monument which he erected in her memory.
+He is a good husband, and she a passing good wife'.
+The She died in 1604, Sir Robert Tyrwhit in 1617; in Bigby Church, Lincs, is their monument which he erected in her memory.

 May: The Queen learnt of the Earl of Essex's child by Elizabeth Southwell, a former Maid of Honour.
 The child, Walter Devereux, was born late in 1591, when his supposed father Thomas Vavasour was briefly imprisoned for his alleged misconduct.
 The Queen was incensed with Essex; in July 1595 he made financial provision for Walter.

 [Hammer, 96,320].

 June 1595-March 1596: proposed visit to Somerset House, Strand.
-'Works and reparations done at Somerset House against her Majesty's coming thither'.^W Crown property.
+'Works and reparations done at Somerset House against her Majesty's coming thither'. $^{\mathbb{N}}$ Crown property.